Initiatives Aimed at Improving the Quality of Products

 Initiatives Aimed at Improving Product Safety

-As another part of the effort to improve the safety of its products, Sony has established an in-house committee to address product safety from a medical perspective, and has prepared related internal standards, which it updates and modifies as necessary to reflect the ever-evolving understanding of human health.
-Sony is also promoting efforts company-wide to strengthen internal processes for ensuring that Sony's products are in line with applicable laws, regulations and standards.
+In line with its efforts to improve the safety of its products, Sony has assigned managers in charge of product safety assessment from a medical perspective, and has prepared related internal standards, which they updates and modifies as necessary to reflect the ever-evolving understanding of human health.
+Sony is also promoting efforts to strengthen internal processes for ensuring that Sony's products are in line with applicable laws, regulations and standards.

 Initiatives Aimed at Improving the Long-Term Reliability of Products

-The Quality Reliability Lab, established in January 2009, continues to enhance Sony's product reliability, thereby ensuring Sony's ability to deliver safe, durable and reliable products to customers.
+The Quality Reliability Lab continues to enhance Sony's product reliability, thereby ensuring Sony's ability to deliver safe, durable and reliable products to customers.